 Once he got going, King found himself communing with pre-19th century Americans, simply by going as slow as they did.

 In late spring of 1791, Thomas Jefferson and James Madison, “two middle-aged founders of a nation and both slaveholders” journeyed north to Vermont on a trip by coach, horse, ferry and foot to “inspect the north country and a nasty infestation of Hessian flies that was decimating wheat crops.”

 It wasn’t that they had nothing else to do.
-It was they found nothing better than a long, slow journey of discovery.
-Simply, like King, they wanted to note what was there.
+Instead, they had found nothing better to do than a long, slow journey of discovery.
 In one journal entry, Jefferson wrote: “Still water.
 Polypod.
 Saratoga.
 Ground oak.
 Fort Edward.
 The small red squirrel.”

 Ramble spends time with formidable characters like the fierce Quaker abolitionist Benjamin Lay, the gay revolutionary war general Baron Van Steuben, 19th century collector of tools and artifacts Henry Chapman Mercer, historical figures like George Washington, and ancestors of people King meets along the way.

 There are many of the latter, because King at heart is a reporter who manages the reporter’s trick of walking into brilliant scenes; Mennonite kids playing softball, the top of a trash mound in New Jersey (analogous to Native mounds like the Adena site in West Virginia portrayed in our PBS film Moundsville), and a bedroom where FDR spent the night.

 Along the way, he finds “a rhythm, a stillness, that can transfigure whole days and elongate time.
 A buried beauty that resides right there on the surface, for all to see.”